version 1.4.0 Oct 2014 See version info

 When saving a SrutiBox setting that has the random feature on, the fact of "randomness" is saved, but not the actual random interval offsets.

-The modulaton slider controls slowly changing modulations which can add a lot of life to the drone.
+The modulation slider controls slowly changing modulations which can add a lot of life to the drone.

-By tapping the name of the modulation, it chooses the type of modulation you wish to set.
+By tapping the name of the modulation, it chooses the type of modulation (Chorus or Churn) you wish to set.

 Chorus is a modulator that slowly detunes the left and right channels from each other